National Heart, Lung, and Blood Institute

 Instrumentation, Construction, Education, Health Disparity Endowment Grants, or Meeting Awards

 - S10, S15, S21, S22

-ESI First Renewal.
-In order for an ESI to be considered for NHLBI priority funding for the first competitive renewal (Type 2) of his/her R01, all of the criteria below must be met:
+NHLBI Criteria for First Renewal Funding Consideration.
+In order for an application to be considered for NHLBI priority funding as the first competitive renewal (Type 2) of his/her R01, all of the criteria below must be met:

-- the individual cannot be a principal investigator on an Independent Scientist and/or other non-mentored career award or on another R01 or a sub-project director on a multi-project award, and
+- the individual cannot be a principal investigator on an Independent Scientist or other non-mentored career award or on another R01 or a sub-project director on a multi-project award, and

-Please note that if an ESI is administratively appointed on a non-competing phase of the R01 and meets both criteria, then he/she is eligible for special funding consideration for the competing renewal (Type 2) of that particular application.
+Please note that if an ESI is administratively appointed as the PI during a non-competing phase of an R01 and meets a criteria, then he/she is eligible for special funding consideration for the competing renewal (Type 2) of that particular application.

-Note regarding grants with Multiple PIs: In the case of a grant application that involves more than one PI, all PIs must meet the definition of New Investigator in order to check "Yes" in the "New Investigator" box.
-Please note that only those multiple PI applications where all investigators are ESIs will maintain eligibility for special funding consideration.
+Note regarding applications with Multiple PIs: Only those multiple PI applications where all investigators are ESIs will maintain eligibility for special funding consideration.